hannotify/pattern-matching-small-enhancement-or-major-feature/sections/5-a-better-serialization.md

 note:

-Serialization is a very important feature; it helped Java gain popularity in the late 90's due to its application in RMI.
+Serialization is an important feature; it helped Java gain popularity in the late 90's due to its application in RMI.
 But many people really hate its current implementation.
 According to Java architect Brian Goetz: "even Gollum hates serialization".